Tim Molyneux: Productions

 Molyneux wrote, directed, arranged the music and produced Bite, a classic rock vampire show that spent over eight years on the Las Vegas Strip at the Stratosphere Hotel & Casino.
-The musical production ran at the venue from Friday the 13th, August 2004 until the 31st of October, 2012.
+The musical production ran at the venue from Friday 13 August 2004 until 31 October 2012.
 Bite was the first Las Vegas production that explored the vampire concept.
 Molyneux wrote, composed and produced other shows including All In: The Poker Musical which premiered in 2008.
 This musical was the first to focus on the theme of poker.
 Its debut was at the Rio All Suites Hotel and Casino in Las Vegas during the 2008 World Series Of Poker.

 Molyneux also created the "Repertory Theater At Sea" entertainment program which produced a rotation of theatrical works: "a selection of renowned comedic and light dramatic works performed by troupes of professional actors" for Crystal Cruises.
 These were the first repertory type productions to be presented at sea on a cruise line.